netbox-community/netbox-chart/README.md

 When upgrading or changing settings and using the bundled Bitnami PostgreSQL sub-chart, you **must** provide the `postgresql.postgresqlPassword` at minimum.
-Ideally you should also upply the `postgresql.postgresqlPostgresPassword` and, if using replication, the `postgresql.replication.password`.
+Ideally you should also supply the `postgresql.postgresqlPostgresPassword` and, if using replication, the `postgresql.replication.password`.
 Please see the [upstream documentation](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#upgrading) for further information.